moeenmeigooni/peptide-conductance/README.md

 # peptide-conductance
-Python scripts for MD simulations and conformational analysis of peptides in STM break junction.
+Python scripts for MD simulations and conformational analysis of peptides in STM break junction corresponding to:

+"The role of secondary structure on charge transport in peptides using single-molecule techniques"

 Directories organized by amino acid composition.